Misc Functions on Generators

 Detailed description:

-Converts the given generator G to a formal automaton that generates the same marked language Lm(G) while accepting any input string, i.e. L(G) = Sigma*.
+Converts the given generator G to a formal automaton that marks the same marked language Lm(G) while accepting any input string, i.e. L(G) = Sigma*.
 This is achieved by introducing a dump state to represent Sigma*-Closure(Lm(G)).

 Example: